tavlab-iiitd/PhysioStack/README.md

 ## 🧠 4.
 Models

-Pretrained TempoVital-RT models (across multiple temporal resolutions) are packaged inside a Docker image for easy access and reproducibility.
+Pretrained PhysioStack models (across multiple temporal resolutions) are packaged inside a Docker image for easy access and reproducibility.

 ### 🔹 4.1 Pull the Docker Image